Yung-Hsin-Chen/leetcode/easy/724. Find Pivot Index/explanation.md

 - **Time Complexity:** O(n) - Building the prefix sum array takes one pass through the list, and checking each index takes another pass.
 Both steps together still run in linear time.

-- **Space Complexity:** O(n) - We store a prefix sum array of the same length as the input, requiring additional space proportional to n.
+- **Space Complexity:** O(n) - gWe store a prefix sum array of the same length as the input, requiring additional space proportional to n.